IntrospectiveSystems/introspectivesystems.github.io/_pages/02_getting-started/0201_generating-system.md

 ---
 layout: default
-title: Building Systems
+title: Generating Systems
-permalink: /building-systems/
+permalink: /generating-systems/
 tags: ['getting-started']
 ---
-# Building Systems
+# Generating Systems

 Building an xGraph system from existing modules is easy.
 You can generate a new system using the xgraph Executable Command Line Interface (CLI).